Kotlin/kotlin-spec/CONTRIBUTING.md

 It is written in ANTLR v4 format and available in the [`grammar`](./grammar) folder.
 Further information about how it can be used is available in the [grammar README.md](./grammar/README.md).

-If you want to contribute any grammar improvements, they should be made against the ANTLR version and not against the compiled version included in the specificaion.
+If you want to contribute any grammar improvements, they should be made against the ANTLR version and not against the compiled version included in the specification.
 To send them, please follow the general instructions on how to contribute.